linhlekhanh11/amberflo/README.md

 - It would be nice if I can impletement the confirm modal for user to confirm deleting a meter.
 It could improve user experience and avoid mistake from user behavior.
 ### Edit Function:
 - It would be nice if an edit button is default disabled until users actually make any changes, so it will have a better user experience.
+### Adding back button:
+- It would be nice if we can add a back button so user can easily do navigate to the previous page.